sapirrior/code-edith/README.md

 ---

 ## License
-This project is licensed under a custom license.
+This project is licensed under Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details regarding personal and commercial use.

 ---